influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withType(type)
 ```

-Type is a SELinux type label that applies to the container.
+"Type is a SELinux type label that applies to the container."

 ### fn spec.template.container.securityContext.seLinuxOptions.withUser